Alberto-rp/Pocket-pikachu-emulator/README.md

 - Settings Menu (Reset steps and Relation Dropdown enabled, sound doesn't)
 - Friendship-system (left, mad, ok, like and love states available)
 - NEW Relation/FriendShip dropdown could be disabled from the settings menu; ON by default
-- Slot machine (with a special hack if you walk 100 steps or if you loose 5 times)
+- Slot machine (with a special hack if you walk more than 150 steps or if you loose more than 5 times)
 - Gift Menu (With 5 differents animations depending the amount and friendship level)
 - State of the Relation/FriendShip status